How IP Address Spoofing or Masquerading Works

 The following image shows how ingress filtering protects the network from IP address spoofing attacks.

-The following image shows how egress filtering ensures that unauthorized traffic never leaves the internal network.
+The following image shows how egress filtering prevents unauthorized traffic from leaving the internal network.

 ComputerNetworkingNotes CCNA Study Guide How IP Address Spoofing or Masquerading Works